-Dr. Yuliya Blazhko, fertility specialist & obstetrician-gynecologist at Gryshchenko Clinic-IVF, is discussing how repeated Controlled Ovarian Stimulation can influence the number of oocytes obtained in the consecutive cycle.
+Dr Yuliya Blazhko, fertility specialist & obstetrician-gynaecologist at Gryshchenko Clinic-IVF, is discussing how repeated Controlled Ovarian Stimulation can influence the number of oocytes obtained in a consecutive cycle.

 The donor’s controlled ovarian stimulation will be effective as long as there is a good number of oocytes of good quality.
 It has to be safe, any complications during controlled ovarian stimulation must be avoided.
 According to these criteria, patients with normal or hyper response to controlled ovarian stimulation need to meet the same requirements as the oocyte donors.
 There are several ways to start the cycle with the donor’s oocyte, we use fresh donor oocytes, fertilize them with their partner’s or donor’s sperm and then do the embryo transfer.
 In this case, synchronization of the donor and patient is required, and this is not always convenient because we can lose oocyte quality.

 The second option is to vitrify the donor’s oocytes and then, do an artificial or natural cycle.
 The third option is retrieving fresh donor’s eggs, fertilizing and then further transferring them in the artificial or natural cycle of the recipient.
 Vitrification makes the protocol more convenient and flexible for patients and it also gives the possibility to genetically screen the embryos.

 Synchronizing the cycles – donor’s and recipient’s